PramUkesh/ViewToBitmap/README.md

 - Options to save Bitmaps in the formats: ```.JPG```  ```.PNG ``` ```.nomedia```
 - Option to put quality variable for ```JPG``` formats
 - Optional listener that gives you a boolean value and String path when/if the image is saved
-- Set the name of the  ```Bitmap ``` files and folders.
-They have by default a timestamp as name for each save
+- Set the name of the Image files and specifiy your own saving directory/path.
 - Support from API 16+

 ----